 there are other reasonable grounds for the employee to refuse to comply with the direction.

 The parties to the dispute agree to be bound by a decision made by Fair Work Commission in accordance with this term.

+Unless agreed otherwise by the parties, the status quo must continue while these procedures are being followed.
+For the purpose “status quo” means the work procedures and practices in place:

+Immediately before the issue arose; or

+immediately before any change to those procedures or practices, which caused the issue to arise, was made.

 Consultation Regarding Major Workplace Change